30 August 2023 | BY ANDJELKA JANKOVIC | Life

 A relationship is a fascinating territory for endless conversation.

-I am not working to have another pet project called: me, falling in love with your potential while anxiously waiting for your reply.
+I am not working to have another pet project called: me, falling in love with your potential while I get nothing in return.

 I really like my own company, so I have to enjoy yours just as much.